mipastgt/JFXToolsAndDemos/README.md

 I think an extension of the PixelBuffer to support some kind of double-buffering would be the right thing to do.

+In order to run the code, a recent version of the VLC player (3.0.x+) must be installed in a standard location on the system.

 This should work on macOS and Linux but there currently seem to be problems with the VLC code itself on Windows.

-In order to run the code, a recent version of the VLC player (3.0.x+) must be installed in a standard location on the system.
+Tested on macOS 10.14.6 and Linux.

+This software is based on the [VLCJ project](https://github.com/caprica/vlcj).
 Other dependencies can be found in the pom.xml.

-Tested on macOS 10.14.6 and Linux.

 ### Build